rails-girls-summer-of-code/summer-of-code/blog/_posts/2013-07-26-conference.md

 nice conference.
 Enjoy the great vibe, learn a few new things from the talks, chat with fantastic people and get to know the loely community!

-For this we have been offered no less than 55 free tickets at fantastic conferences on 3 different continents for you.
-On top of that some conferences even include free flights and hotel, too.
+For this we have been offered no less than **55 free tickets** at fantastic conferences on 3 different continents for you.
+On top of that some conferences even include **free flights and hotel**, too.
 And all of them are very worth visiting!

-Everyone who has applied for Rails Girls Summer of Code as a student can apply for this, no matter if your application has been selected.
+**Everyone** who has applied for Rails Girls Summer of Code as a student **can apply for this**, no matter if your application has been selected.

-Please read more here: http://railsgirlssummerofcode.org/conferences and apply until Monday, 12:00 pm CET.
+Please read more here: [http://railsgirlssummerofcode.org/conferences](http://railsgirlssummerofcode.org/conferences and apply) and apply until Monday, 12:00 pm CET.